Uvthk/InertialControllerGame/README.md

 ## Game Controls

 - Move left/right: Tilt the controller (pitch) or use `A`/`D` keys.
-- Shoot: Press the button on the controller or the `SPACE` key.
+- Pause: Press the button on the controller or the `SPACE` key.

 ## Credits